david-randoll/dynamic-table-association/README.md

 ---

-## Join Table Inheritance Approach
+## 2. Join Table (Joined) Inheritance

-Each subclass/entity gets its own table, and a join is used to reconstruct the full object.
+Each subclass gets its own table.
+The base class table holds shared attributes, and subclass tables hold specific ones.

 ### Key Points

-- **Separate Tables**: Each subclass has its own table in addition to the base table.
-- **Joins Required**: Queries joining base and subclass tables reconstruct the entity.
+- **Joined Tables**: Queries reconstruct full entities with joins.
-- **No Nullable Columns**: Each table only contains relevant attributes for the subclass.
+- **No Null Columns**: Each table has only its relevant attributes.

-#### How to Use

-It's literally just changing the `@Inheritance(strategy = InheritanceType.SINGLE_TABLE)` annotation to
-`@Inheritance(strategy = InheritanceType.JOINED)` in your entity classes.

-#### Advantages
+### Pros

+- Clean separation of subclass fields.
-- No wasted space for unused fields (no nullable columns for subclass-only attributes).
+- No wasted space.
+- Referential integrity is preserved between base and subclass.

+### Cons

-- Cleaner data separation for complex hierarchies.
+- Requires joins for polymorphic queries.

----
+- More complex queries (can impact performance).

-## ERD Diagram
+### ERD Diagram

 ![img_2.png](img_2.png)